The Haunted Castle (1921 film): Reception

 From contemporary reviews in Germany, Alfred Rosenthal reviewed the film in Deutsche Lichtspiel-Zeitung stating gave a positive review of the film stating it would fill cinemas.
 Another review in Der Kinematograph praised Murnau stating that he "succeeded in expressing the spiritual and avoiding external sensations." and that the cast was "excellent" specifically noting Lothar Mehnert as Count Oetsch.

 From retrospective reviews, a reviewer in Sight & Sound stated that "no one is ever going to rank this a major Murnau, but his oldest surviving film is worth watching for signs of his still-evolving language" noting the use of flashbacks, comedy elements.
-The reviewer also noted the appearance of Olga Tschechowa as a highlight as it was "a decade before she became one of the Third Reich's biggest stars."
-Kemp gave a lukewarm review finding the plot as"conventional enough, but Murnau's inventive use of space is already evident."
+The reviewer also noted the appearance of Olga Chekhova as a highlight as it was "a decade before she became one of the Third Reich's biggest stars."
+Kemp gave a lukewarm review finding the plot as "conventional enough, but Murnau's inventive use of space is already evident."